TiaMcDowell/TombOfAnnihilationNotes/docs/Session Notes/1 Through the Jungle/Session 08.md

 The Captain wanted to let the Red Wizards go, and [[Locke Hancock]] took credit for negotiating that.
 He hopes this helps their reputation with both [[The Red Wizards of Thay]] and [[The Flaming Fist]].

 While in the canoes, the party debated the ethics of killing pirahnas following the boat. [[Morgan]] argues in favor of the fish, whereas everyone else disagrees.
-This led to [[Locke Hancock]] discussing the benefits of colonialism...
+This led to [[Locke Hancock]] discussing the benefits of colonialism…

 We fought some Strges who stuck their evil toungs down our throats.